Inter-Services Intelligence: Departments

-Directors-General
+Director generals

-According to Syed Irfan Raza, the Director-General of ISI is among the most powerful posts in Pakistan.
-For example, according to Mohammad Sohail, shares at the Pakistan Stock Exchange went down in October 2021 over concerns regarding the appointment of the Inter-Services Intelligence chief.
+The Director General of the ISI is among the most powerful posts in Pakistan.
+For example, according to Mohammad Sohail, shares at the Pakistan Stock Exchange went down in October 2021 over concerns regarding the appointment of the ISI chief.
 The benchmark KSE-100 index fell 1.51%.
-According to retired air marshal Shahzad Chaudhry, three to four names are provided by the Chief of Army Staff, and the prime minister selects the Director-General from that list.
-The ISI chief serves for two to three years.
-According to Ansar Abbasi, before 2021, the appointment process of the Director-General followed no formal protocol other than verbal discussion between the prime minister and the head of the army.
+According to retired air marshal Shahzad Chaudhry, three to four names are provided by the Chief of Army Staff, and the prime minister selects the director general from that list, and the appointed serves for two to three years.
+Before 2021, the appointment process of the Director-General followed no formal protocol other than verbal discussion between the Prime Minister and the head of the army.

-Syed Shahid Hamid was the first head of the ISI.
-Hamid is said to have supported Field Marshal Ayub Khan's rise to power.
-After his retirement, Hamid helped President Zia Ul Haq.
+Walter Cawthorn was the first head of the ISI.
+His successor, Syed Shahid Hamid is said to have supported Ayub Khan's rise to power.
+After his retirement, he helped President Muhammed Zia-ul-Haq.